RX-M/kubecon-eu-2019/step04/README.md

 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$
 ```

-Great, we have an empty namespace ready to use, now to deploy our service.
+Great, we have an empty namespace ready to use.
+Now to deploy our service.

 ### 4. Deploy your containerized service